schoener/jee8_recipes/de-javaee8recipes-cdi-injection-implicit-bean-archive/README.md

 If not beans.xml is present (or the bean-discovery-mode is set to annotated) then only classes with a [Bean Defining Annotation](https://docs.jboss.org/cdi/spec/2.0-PFD2/cdi-spec.html#bean_defining_annotationsIf) are picked up.

+# Implicit bean archive with stereotype annotation

+`@CustomCDI` annotation was introduced to test the stereotype annotation process.